CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 order: 0

 external links:
--
-  Why your podspec is failing: http://codeslingers.co.uk/2014/05/16/why-your-podspec-is-failing/
+- Why your podspec is failing: http://codeslingers.co.uk/2014/05/16/why-your-podspec-is-failing/
 ---

 Creating your own CocoaPod is fairly straight forward.
 If you already have a separate component, you're most of the way there.
 This guide is an overview to the entire process, with the other guides in this section serving as more of a deep-dive for more advanced users.

+We recommend letting CocoaPods do the hard work here.
+Running `pod lib create [pod name]` will set you up with a well thought out library structure allowing you to easily include your files and get started quickly, we have a [guide for this](/making/using-pod-lib-create).
+If you'd like an up-to-date walkthrough of the whole process through to pushing to trunk, check out this 3rd party [tutorial from tutsplus](http://code.tutsplus.com/tutorials/creating-your-first-cocoapod--cms-24332).

 ## The Pod Files

 There are only a few differences between a CocoaPod and a generic open source library.
 The most important ones, aside from the actual source, are the `.podspec` and `LICENSE`.
 We do not accept libraries into the trunk without a code license.
 For information on what license to choose, we suggest reading [this article on CodingHorror](http://www.codinghorror.com/blog/2007/04/pick-a-license-any-license.html) or [tl;dr Legal](http://www.tldrlegal.com/).

-We recommend letting CocoaPods do the hard work here.
-Running `pod lib create [pod name]` will set you up with a well thought out library structure allowing you to easily include your files and get started quickly, we have a [guide for this](/making/using-pod-lib-create).

 ### Development